mfz/aou_pheno_cc/AllOfUs_Phenotypes_CC.md

 ### 3.1 Conditions

-* Conditions may be specified using ICD-9-CM or ICD-10-CM diagnosis codes.
+* Conditions are specified as OMOP concept ids.
-* Diagnosis codes are automatically mapped to OMOP concepts using standard OMOP vocabulary mappings.

 ### 3.2 Procedures

 * OMOP does not provide complete cross-vocabulary mappings for procedures.
-* Procedures **must therefore be specified explicitly in all relevant OMOP vocabularies** (e.g., CPT4, HCPCS, ICD9Proc, ICD10PCS, SNOMED).
+* Procedures **must therefore be specified explicitly in all relevant OMOP vocabularies (as OMOP concept ids)** (e.g., CPT4, HCPCS, ICD9Proc, ICD10PCS, SNOMED).
 * No automatic mapping across procedure vocabularies is assumed.

 All procedure definitions consist of flat lists of OMOP procedure concept IDs, potentially spanning multiple vocabularies.